-CONTACT ONE - YEAR ONE - NEW INSTRUCTOR
+CONTACT ONE - NEW INSTRUCTORS

-Timeline: Prior to Program Start-Up Resources: Program Start-Up Checklist
+Timeline: Program Start-Up

+Resource: Program Start-Up Checklist

 The first mandatory contact provides the opportunity for the Mentor to strengthen their relationship with each Instructor.
-Open communication between the Mentors and Instructor is a key component to the Instructor's growth and success.
-Prior to this initial phone call, please attach the Program Start Up Checklist document to the first email contact (see the Introductory Emails Prior to Mandatory Contacts document for a sample email to accompany this checklist).
+Open communication between the Mentors and Instructors is a key component to the Instructor's growth and success.
+Prior to this initial phone call, please attach the Program Start-Up Checklist document to the first email contact (see the Introductory Emails Prior to Mandatory Contacts document for a sample email to accompany this checklist).